jbakse/site_builder/content/strategy/index.md

 Becoming familiar with common tactics and being able to recognize the problems they solve is critical to creating more complex code.
 Tactics are powerful and useful because they are **reusable** and **composable**: the problems they solve appear over and over in a variety of contexts and you can combine tactics in different ways to solve different problems.

-For example compare this code that animates a bouncing ball:
+For example, compare this code that animates a bouncing ball:

 ::: js-lab
 /strategy/sketches/bounce.js